Show's over for famed cabaret show at France's Lido

 Accor said the cabaret has lost 80 million euros ($85.6 million) over the past decade.
 Lido employees expect to lose their jobs this summer.

-People who have worked at the Lido — from dancers to dressmakers, dressing room staff and backstage technicians — described the club with an unusually personal attachment.
+People who have worked at the Lido — from dancers to dressmakers, dressing room staff and backstage technicians — have an unusually personal attachment to the venue.

 “No other venue had waterfalls, an ice rink, and a pool,” retired Lido set designer Yves Valente told the AP.
 “The Lido has exceptionally fast machinery and special effects.”